 Contact an Auto Accident lawyer Today

 Auto accidents are the most common cause of injury and death in the United States.
 Every year, thousands of people suffer serious and fatal injuries as a result of being in a motor vehicle accident.
-When another driver’s negligence causes an accident, victims may hire an auto accident lawyer to seek financial remedies through insurance claims or tort.
+When another driver’s negligence causes an accident, victims may hire a New York auto accident lawyer to seek financial remedies through insurance claims or tort.

 Tort is defined as a wrongful act or an infringement of a right (other than under contract leading to civil legal liability actions.

 If you or a loved one has been involved in a motor vehicle cycle accident your first priority is to seek proper medical attention.
 Immediately following, there are important steps that must be taken following an accident to protect your rights.
 Therefore, as soon as possible you or a family member should call an attorney who is experienced in handling motor vehicle accident claims.
 The personal injury claims attorneys at Napoli Shkolnik have have been defending clients rights in NYC auto accidents for over 20 years.

 Once you secure medical attention a consultation with an NY auto accident attorney prior to filing a claim is highly advised.

 Most states use either an at-fault or a no-fault car insurance system.
 In the former, drivers who sustained damages in a crash have three options of filing a claim.
 They can file with their own insurance company, with the other driver’s insurance company, or directly against the at-fault party.
 A fault-based system is also known as a traditional tort system.

 In no-fault states, however, drivers may not file an injury claim directly against the at-fault party unless damages that they have sustained are “severe.”
 Usually, severe damages include permanent injury or impairment, broken bones, permanent scarring or disfigurement, and death.
 However, this varies on a state-by-state basis.